HOME

 NEXT

-CANADA, 1966, 3rd centenary of the arrival in Canada of René-Robert Cavelier, Scott 446
+CANADA, 1966, tercentenary of the arrival of La Salle in Canada, Scott 446

-the stamp pictures a map of seventeenth century Canada, a spyglass, ship, and La Salle himself
+the stamp pictures a map of seventeenth-century Canada, a spyglass, compass, ship, and La Salle himself

 NEXT